 3. File a dispute directly with the creditor

 You can also contact the company that provided the information to the bureau in the first place, such as a bank or credit card issuer.
-Once it receives a dispute, a lender is also required to investigate and respond to all disputes that might impact your score.
+Lenders are required to investigate and respond to all disputes.

 Remember to include as much documentation as possible to support your claim.
-It's also helpful to include a copy of your report marking the error.
+Including a copy of your report with any errors marked is also helpful.

-The address you should mail the letter to is usually listed on your report, under the negative item you'd like to dispute.
-You can also contact the lender directly to verify the mailing address and the documents you should include.
+The creditor’s address should mail the letter to is usually listed on your report, under the negative item you'd like to dispute.
+You can also contact the lender directly to verify their mailing address and the documents you should include.

-If the lender finds that it was mistaken or cannot prove that the debt actually belongs to you, it will notify the bureau and ask it to update your file.
+If the lender finds that it was mistaken or cannot prove that a debt actually belongs to you, it will notify the bureau and ask it to update your file.

 4. Review the claim results

-If the bureau or lender considers the disputed information isn't a mistake, you can file an additional claim.
-Review your initial claim for any errors and correct those.
-If possible, you should include additional documents to support your request as this can help the bureau evaluate any data it might have missed the first time around.
+If the bureau or lender finds that the disputed information isn't a mistake, you can file an additional claim with more documents to support your request, which may help the bureau or lender reevaluate.

 5. Hire a credit repair service

-Credit repair services can help you dispute inaccurate negative information and handle creditor negotiations.
-However, if you decide to hire a credit repair agency, bear in mind that there are consumer protection laws regulating how they operate and what they can do.
+Additionally, if you decide to hire a credit repair agency, remember there are consumer protection laws that regulate how they operate and what they can do.
 The Credit Repair Organizations Act (CROA) establishes the following regarding credit repair services:

 - They cannot provide false or misleading information concerning a person’s credit status and identification